nvanbaak/profile-page/README.md

-# Portfolio Proof of Concept
+# Portfolio

 ## Overview

-This project was half preparation for professional development down the road and half an excuse to join the modern web by learning Bootstrap.
-I created and formatted three web pages:
+This my a professional portfolio, [deployed on GitHub](https://nvanbaak.github.io/profile-page/) until I get around to hosting it on my Raspberry Pi.

+Current contents:

 * A home page with an About Me section
-* A Portfolio page that could host placeholder images for future projects
+* A Portfolio page with selected projects
-* A Contact page using Bootstrap's custom form features

 ##  Responsive Web Design

 A key objective for this project was making the web pages mobile-responsive.
-This mattered most in two cases, the collapsible navbar, and the porfolio page.
+This mattered most in two cases: the collapsible navbar, and the porfolio page.

 ### Collapsing navbar